 The Internal Economic Capital Model one-year reserve volatility is calibrated using historic data while the standard formula uses prescribed rates.
 The Internal Economic Capital Model SCR also considers the variability of the premium provision as at one year after the valuation date.
 The standard formula SCR does not consider the risk associated with this provision.
 All of UKI's insurance business is included within the non-life underwriting risk module of the Internal Economic Capital Model.
 The standard formula non-life underwriting risk calculation excludes the annuity portion of approved periodic payment order claims, which are considered within the life underwriting risk component, as well as the income protection business, which is considered within the health underwriting risk component.
-This further reduces the diversification effect within non-life underwriting risk component.
-This further reduces the diversification effect within non-life underwriting risk component.
-This further reduces the diversification effect is however allowed for in the standard formula when aggregating the various underwriting risk components.
+This further reduces the diversification effect within non-life underwriting risk in the standard formula compared with the Internal Economic Capital Model.
+This diversification effect is however allowed for in the standard formula when aggregating the various underwriting risk components.
 The Internal Economic Capital Model allows for periodic payment orders explicitly including longevity, wage inflation, propensity and reinsurance indexation.
 The Internal Economic Capital Model SCR utilises specialist catastrophe modelling software and focuses on those catastrophe types that have affected UKI in the past or that are most likely given the UKI portfolio.
 The standard formula SCR is based on prescribed scenarios which are in turn based on the Solvency II lines of business written by UKI.